I have over 15 years of experience in youth development & education.

 What does all of that mean for you?

 I know how to talk to parents.
 I know how to talk to the decision makers at camps, schools, and other youth programs.
 And I know how passionate you are about the work you do, and just how important it really is.

 Changing the world one child at a time is your mission.
 Getting your message to the people who need you is mine.

 I've had a love affair with the written word for as long as I can remember.
 Growing up I was that kid who always got in trouble for staying up late reading a book under the blankets with a flashlight.
 I was that kid who got journals from friends and family every birthday and every Christmas.
 I was that kid people came to when they needed help with a paper.
 I loved being that kid.

 This life-long love of language led me to pursue my B.A. in English with a Creative Writing concentration from Hollins University.
 While I didn't work directly in my field after graduation, I found myself as the go-to girl for writing projects everywhere I went.
 When I worked in staffing and recruiting, my colleagues came to me to re-write candidate's resumes and to craft ads that would get qualified job-seekers in the door.
 During my time in the non-profit sector my executive director came to me for press releases, newsletters, email marketing campaigns, and social media posts.
 Even though writing was never my job, it always became my job.

-I'm a Virginia-native currently living on the coast of Maine with my husband, our cat, and our 3-legged Chihuahua, Speedy.
-When I'm not writing you can find me performing onstage with Studio Theatre of Bath, exploring everything Maine's beautiful coastline has to offer, or at a coffee shop with my nose in a book.
+I'm a Virginia-native currently living on the coast of Maine with my husband, our cat, and our 3-legged Chihuahua.
+When I'm not writing you can find me performing improv onstage with The Doppelbloopers, exploring everything Maine's beautiful coastline has to offer, or curled up in a cozy chair with a book at my favorite coffee shop.